ferguson/https-reflector/README.md

 # Setting up the HTTPS Reflector Server

-The server is designed to typically run with an HTTPS wildcard certificate and DNS configured to route all subdmains (or "vhosts" as the code refers to them) to the server.
+The server is designed to typically run with an HTTPS wildcard certificate and DNS configured to route all subdomains, or "vhosts" (as the code refers to them), to the server.
 You can choose to run without HTTPS and/or without subdomains.
-If you don't have subdomains than it will only support a single device per server.
+If you don't have subdomains then it will only support a single device per server.

 You should find all occurrences of `some-https-reflector-server.org` in the code and `run.sh` and swap in your own domain name.
 This really